We used to be human.

-When my terror took hold and my wing fire blazed past my panicked screams and engulfed Prof and his spiders, everyone – even you, Anza – shrank back in terror.
-All of you were stupefied by the wings that had just ripped from our backs, dumbfounded by mine combusting into an inferno that was devouring Prof. Stunned speechless at him altering into an alien creature.
+When my terror took hold and my wing fire blazed past and engulfed Prof and his spiders, everyone – even Anza – shrank back in terror, stupefied by the wings that had just ripped from our backs and dumbfounded by mine combusting into an inferno and altering Prof into an alien creature.

-Lunar was the one who thought ‘screw this’ and stumbled forward to brave my flame.
-He ducked under firepower that could have demolished him and slain the entire school, and he took me down wrapped in his arms.
+But Lunar—he’d thought ‘screw this’ and stumbled forward to brave my flame.
+He’d ducked under firepower that could have demolished him and slain the entire school, and he took me down wrapped in his arms.

-He’d started out hating me – we all knew that – and maybe puberty had mucked that hate up a little, then the teenage years even more, but at some point in the past few years, it had changed completely.
+Everyone knew he’d started out hating me… although maybe puberty had mucked that hate up a little and then the teenage years even more, until at some point in the past few years, it had changed completely.

 It makes me feel glazed.
 Like bygone days when Father’s training pushed me beyond the threshold of endurance and I lay drenched in aphrodisiacs and sweaty sheets, imagining Lunar with me in the sick sanctuary of my sick mind, my eyes shut on my panting breaths, my hands… Take me away from here.

-Pressed to his heartbeat, with sunlight warming his zippered leather jacket against my cheek, I breathed in the oasis of serenity in his embrace while his fingers sifted over the feathers of my folded wings.
-It made everything inside me glossy and hot.
+I’m pressed to his heartbeat, with sunlight warming his zippered leather jacket against my cheek.
+His fingers sift over the feathers of my folded wings, those fingers that have killed before, although now they stroke and linger until everything inside me goes glossy and hot.
 Intense.

 Is it any wonder that I smile?